Icinga/icingaweb2/doc/80-Upgrading.md

 **Database Schema**

 * Please apply the `v2.11.0.sql` upgrade script depending on your database vendor.
-  In package installations this file can be found in `/usr/share/doc/icingaweb2/schema/*-upgrades/` (Debian/Ubuntu: `/usr/share/icingaweb2/etc/schema/*-upgrades/`).
+  As of version `2.11.4`, upgrade scripts can be found at `/usr/share/icingaweb2/schema/*-upgrades/`.
+  Older versions install these files to `/usr/share/doc/icingaweb2/schema/*-upgrades/` for RPM-based systems and `/usr/share/icingaweb2/etc/schema/*-upgrades/` for Debian or Ubuntu.

 **Breaking changes**